DFE-Digital/academies-api/README.md

 ```

 If injected through the environment, use `ApiKeys__x` naming conventions for the variables, as .NET will automatically configure this for us. e.g. `export ApiKeys__0=xxxx` will define the first API in the array.

+## Adding new census data csv file

+The current census .csv file can be found a `TramsDataApi/CensusData/`

+If you need to replace this file with a newer one then add the new file to the `TramsDataApi/CensusData/` folder and then update the `CensusDataGateway.cs` file to reflect the new filename.